 All data coming into the application are validated and filtered; all data out are escaped, and all forms are ‘salted’ prevent CSRF attacks.
 Each customer’s data are stored in a separate database, with separate access for each customer.
 Data changes are logged by who made the change and the date and time of the change.

-All data transferred between our server and your computer is encrypted using 256-bit SSL.
+All data transferred between our server and your computer is encrypted using 256-bit SSL with TLS1.2.
 Databases are encrypted on disk, as are backups, using AWS standard key management.
 Files uploaded are stored on AWS S3 and are encrypted at rest.
 Our servers are located in a VPC private network meaning traffic between them is isolated.
 Amazon do not have access to any data.

 How can we secure our system?